poligenius/PersonalWebsite/README.md

 ## Acknowledgements

-* Full acknowledge goes to @ mldangelo I have used great part of his template and his code which was really well made and easy to read, however I wanted to add to the site my own twist making edits like the gallery, colors and resume download option.
+* Full acknowledge goes to [@mldangelo](https://github.com/mldangelo) I have used great part of his template and his code which was really well made and easy to read, however I wanted to add to the site my own twist making edits like the gallery, colors and resume download option.
 I future probably I will add other stuff, for this reason I have published the site on my own repo.
 * Template based on [Future Imperfect](https://html5up.net/future-imperfect) by [@ajlkn](https://github.com/ajlkn) for [HTML5 UP](html5up.net).